Etobicoke School of the Arts: Extracurricular

 For many years the music department has participated in and won numerous awards at the Kiwanis Music Festival.

 In 2007, ESA's photography students participated in Gallery 44's exhibition Cameralinks 2007 - URBAN.
 Since 2013, ESA Photography students have participated in the Magenta Foundation's Flash Forward Incubator Program.

+In 2023, Musical Theatre students Lexi Roth and William Bastianon created Curtain Call Concerts, a student-directed bi-monthly musical theatre cabaret that showcases the talents of juniors and seniors at the school.

 Facilities

 ESA, being housed in the former Royal York C.I. building, is equipped for both arts and academic programs.
 In addition to classroom facilities for the academic subjects, ESA has many spaces especially designed for the study of the arts.
 The Drama Department has four rooms which are used for classes and rehearsal space, as well as a 70-seat Thrust-style studio theatre.
-Visual Arts has a printmaking studio, a photography room and three studios for drawing, painting and sculpture as well as wall space for exhibitions.
+Visual Arts has a printmaking studio, a photography room and four studios for drawing, painting and sculpture as well as wall space for exhibitions.
 Two large, dance studios with bars and mirrored walls serve the Dance Department.
 The Music and Musical Theatre Departments share spaces that include a listening lab, an electronic piano lab, small practice rooms and three separate rooms for vocal, string and wind instruction.
 The film department has a wide variety of equipment and is currently developing green screening rooms.

 ESA's Nancy Main Auditorium, which is named after the founding principal, is a 571-seat proscenium arch style theatre that serves as the primary performing venue.
 The Nancy Main is updated regularly and provides students with performing opportunities and the chance to learn about technical production.
 ESA has on staff a professional theatre technician who oversees all productions at the school.

 The original building built for Royal York Collegiate Institute was designed by architect, Gordon Adamson, whose instrumental in designing post-war modern high schools in Etobicoke.